ODSS Legislative Goals 2022-23

 -

-Support a plan to sustain innovative learning initiatives implemented with recent investments of new money, provided during the pandemic.
+Support a plan to sustain innovative learning initiatives with a bold investment in funding.

 -

-Support the elimination of barriers and support college and career pathway programs, concurrent enrollment, and dual credit options.
+Support modernized graduation requirements and the elimination of barriers to support flexible college and career pathway programs, including concurrent enrollment, dual credit options and career tech opportunities.

 -